CS – Rulebook

 If you have the ability to summon minions, be they wild creatures, undead, or daedra…

-- Each has a HP pool dependent on level; it’s on you to keep track of your minion’s health.
+- Each minion has a HP pool dependent on your dice roll; it’s on you to keep track of your minion’s health.

-- Each gets an unmodified dice roll in addition to your normal roll (so if you have 2 minions, you roll with your normal modifiers for yourself, then also roll two 1d20).
+- Minions get their own dice roll in addition to your normal roll (so if you have 2 minions, you roll with your normal modifiers for yourself, then also roll for each minion).

-- If your minion lands a successful hit, the damage they deal varies based on your skill.
-If they crit, they do an additional +1 damage.
+- If minions crit, they do an additional +1 damage.

-Novice – 3 HP – No damage roll, 1 damage on successful hit
+Novice – No damage roll, 1 damage on successful hit

-Apprentice – 4 HP – No damage roll, 1 damage on successful hit
+Apprentice – No damage roll, 1d2 damage on successful hit

 By default, you can attack while mounted even if you have no riding skill.
 However, you cannot use any perks or modifiers on your roll.
 For example, if you have a +5 in destruction, you can still roll a 20 to use destruction from horseback, but you can’t apply your +5.